 Google Storage is an online storage service offered by Google.
 To use the Google Storage backend, you need to have (or sign up for) a Google account, and then activate Google Storage for your account.
 The account is free, you will pay only for the amount of storage and traffic that you actually use.
-Once you have created the account, make sure to activate legacy access.
+There are two ways to access Google storage:

 To create a Google Storage bucket, you can use e.g. the Google Storage Manager.
 The storage URL for accessing the bucket in S3QL is then

 Here bucketname is the name of the bucket, and prefix can be an arbitrary prefix that will be prepended to all object names used by S3QL.
 This allows you to store several S3QL file systems in the same Google Storage bucket.

 Amazon S3 is the online storage service offered by Amazon Web Services (AWS).
 To use the S3 backend, you first need to sign up for an AWS account.
 The account is free, you will pay only for the amount of storage and traffic that you actually use.
 After that, you need to create a bucket that will hold the S3QL file system, e.g. using the AWS Management Console.
 For best performance, it is recommend to create the bucket in the geographically closest storage region, but not the US Standard region (see Important Rules to Avoid Losing Data for the reason).